openspim/openspim.github.io/table_of_parts_xopenspim.md

 ---
-title: Table of Parts for an X-OpenSPIM upgrade t
+title: Table of Parts for an X-OpenSPIM upgrade
 layout: page
 description: Table of parts
 ---